 How travel to Sofia, Bulgaria?

 Bulgaria is in the east part of Europe and Sofia can be reached by train, bus and flights.
 We are big fans of train trips and the good news is that you can use your Eurail Pass to travel to Sofia and around Bulgaria.
 Only one ticket and you can explore the Balkans countries with a flexible schedule.

 If you have spare time buses can be another option, but keep in mind that the timetable of the local buses is not so reliable.
 As we were on a tight schedule, we chose to fly from Italy to Bulgaria.
-We found a good flight deal searching on Skyscanner.com.
+We found a good flight deal searching on Skyscanner.
 We use the website to compare fares and pick the best date/price for us.

 Before panicking I will give you a precious instruction: get your bags, leave the arrival area by the right side and walk to the next building, there you will find a shuttle bus that will take you to the new terminal [the bus runs every 20 minutes].
-You don’t need to pay for the ride, either you don’t have to trust the unofficial taxi driver that will insist on take you to town for a “friendly” price.
-Another option is bus 84 that leaves from outside Terminal 1 and takes you right to the city center.
+You don’t need to pay for the ride, either you don’t have to trust the unofficial taxi driver that will insist on taking you to town for a “friendly” price.
+Another option is bus 84 which leaves from outside Terminal 1 and takes you right to the city center.

 Also, be careful with the signs, the Cyrillic alphabet can be very confusing!